NLA University college offers the following degrees taught entirely in English:

 NLA University College does not provide any scholarships to students.

+Please start the study permit application process immediately after receiving the admission letter.
 For more information see the website of the Norwegian Directorate of Immigration.

 For general enquiries regarding master programmes at NLA University College, please contact email@example.com.